Rebranding is an important strategy to remain competitive by reaching a new audience

 P&C Planes

-Both Millers Falls Co. and P&C Tool were acquired by Ingersoll Rand.
+Both Millers Falls Co. and P&C Tools were acquired by Ingersoll Rand.
 Under the same parent company, Millers Falls tools were marketed under the P&C brand.

 Proto Planes

-Both P&C Tools and Proto were subsidiaries of Pendleton Tool Industries.
-In 1964, Ingersoll Rand acquired Pendleton Tool.
-Proto, P&C and Millers Falls were all under the Ingersoll Rand name.
-Soon after, Proto started marketing Millers Falls tools under the Proto band.
+By 1964, Ingersoll Rand controlled Pendleton Tool, Proto, P&C and Millers Falls In the 70’s Proto sold Millers Falls tools under the Proto name.

 Stiletto Planes